-Our patent estate includes patents and patent applications with claims directed to our PLEX technology platform, D-PLEX ${100}$ product candidate and claims for potential future product candidates.
-As of March 1, 2021, our patent estate includes 96 issued patents, including utility and composition of matter patents, two allowed patent applications and 29 pending patent applications for our product candidates, manufacturing processes and methods of treatment.
+Our patent estate includes patents and patent applications with claims directed to our PLEX technology platform, D-PLEX100 product candidate and claims for potential future product candidates.
+As of February 28, 2022, our patent estate includes 139 issued patents, including utility and composition of matter patents and 21 pending patent applications for our product candidates and methods of treatment.

 Our patents and patent applications primarily relate to a polymer-lipid-based platform for sustained release of an active pharmaceutical agent at a target site.
 We have 35 issued patents, and two pending patent applications in various countries worldwide related to compositions for sustained release of an API, including a lipid-saturated matrix formed from a biodegradable polymer, as well as methods for producing such compositions and methods of treatment through the use of such compositions.
 We also have 17 issued patents and one pending patent application in various countries worldwide related to compositions for sustained release of an API including a lipid-saturated matrix formed from a non-biodegradable polymer, as well as methods for producing such compositions and methods of treatment through the use of such compositions.
 We also have 12 issued patents in various countries worldwide related to compositions for sustained release of a nucleic agent including a lipid-saturated matrix formed from a biodegradable polymer, as well as methods for producing such compositions and methods of treatment through the use of such compositions.
 We also have an issued Australian patent related to compositions for sustained release of peptidic molecules, as well as methods for producing such compositions and methods of treatment through the use of such compositions.
-We also have 23 issued patents, ed and four pending patent applications in various countries worldwide related to methods for treating bone fractures through the use of biocompatible fillers coated with sustained release antibiotic compositions, along with seven issued patents, one patent application that has been allowed and eight pending patent applications in various countries worldwide related to methods for treating periimplantitis and one issued patent, one allowed patent application and several pending patent applications in various countries worldwide related to methods for preventing and treating SSIs through similar processes.
+We also have 24 issued patents and three pending patent applications in various countries worldwide related to methods for treating bone fractures through the use of biocompatible fillers coated with sustained release antibiotic compositions, along with 13 issued patents and four pending patent applications in various countries worldwide related to methods for treating peri-implantitis and 37 issued patents and 11pending patent applications in various countries worldwide related to methods for preventing and treating SSIs through similar processes.
 Our patent estate includes 10 issued United States patents as well as issued patents and/or pending patent applications in Australia, Brazil, Canada, China, the Eurasian Patent Organization, the European Patent Office, India, Israel, Japan, Mexico, New Zealand, the Philippines, Singapore, South Africa, South Korea, Thailand and the United States.
 Our issued patents are expected to remain in effect between 2029 and 2035.

-In addition to patents, we have two registered trademarks.
-"BonyPid" which is registered with the United States Patent and Trademark Office, or the USPTO, with the European Union Intellectual Property Office and with the Israeli Patent Office, and "PolyPid" which is registered with the USPTO, with the Israeli Patent Office and with the following European Union countries: Benelux, France, Germany, Spain, Austria, Italy, the United Kingdom, Ireland and Portugal.
+In addition to patents, we have seven registered trademarks.
+"BonyPid" which is registered in the United States, with the European Union Intellectual Property Office and in Israel, "PolyPid" which is registered in Israel, China and in the following European Union countries: Benelux, France, Germany, Spain, Austria, Italy, the United Kingdom, Ireland and Portugal and pending in the United States, "Bacfenssi" which is registered in Israel, the European Union Intellectual Property Office, Great Britain and Russia and pending in the United States and China, "Opzifend" which is registered in Israel, the European Union Intellectual Property Office, Great Britain and Russia and pending in the United States and China, and "Ssisurg", "Elyfssi" and "Bacyssio" which are registered in Israel.
 Furthermore, we rely upon trade secrets, know-how and continuing technological innovation to develop and maintain our competitive position.